 The sole marketing format for businesses to use on TikTok is video advertisements.
-The TikTok For Business Ads Manager platform helps marketers create these advertisements, and they can choose from five different formats.
+The TikTok For Business Ads Manager platform helps marketers create these advertisements, and you can choose from five different formats.

 TopView ads appear once a day immediately after a user opens their app for the first time.
-Here's an example of a TopView ad by candy company M&M that they've created to advertise a virtual Halloween experience.
+Here’s an example of a TopView ad by M&M that advertises a virtual Halloween experience.

-TopView ads can be up to 60 seconds long, which is longer than the typical run-time for TikTok videos.
-Because of this, it's perfect for businesses looking to advertise products or services that require longer periods of attention, like TV trailers.
+TopView ads can be up to 60 seconds long, making it perfect for businesses looking to advertise products or services that require longer periods of attention, like TV or movie trailers.
+The longer run-time works, as 71% of users say TopView ads grab their attention.

 In-Feed ads appear as the fourth video users see as they scroll through their “For You” feed, which is where they land when they open the app.
 A For You feed features videos that the algorithm believes are of interest to the user based on their app activity.
 A study by Neuro-Insight found that TikTok In-Feed ads achieve 23% higher detail memory than TV ads.

-In-Feed ads are especially valuable for marketers looking to use TikTok to drive sales conversions, as the videos can feature a call-to-action (CTA).
+In-Feed ads can feature a CTA, making them especially useful for marketers looking to use the platform to drive sales and conversions.
 Acorns, a finance business, has used the In-Feed CTA feature to prompt viewers to download their app.

-Some brands have created their own version of In-Feed ads by partnering directly with influencers.
+Some brands create their own version of In-Feed ads by partnering directly with influencers.
 For example, Raising Cane's Restaurant partnered with famous TikTok influencer Chase Hudson to promote their business.

 Users who follow Hudson would see this video in their For You feed.